See below for DFI's answers to questions frequently asked about Loan Processors.

 • Each mortgage broker may enter into a processing contract with the company holding the mortgage broker branch license at your location.

-• You may travel from location to location so you process each mortgage broker company’s loans at that company’s licensed location(s).
+• You may travel from location to location so you can process each mortgage broker company’s loans at that company’s licensed location(s).

 I am an independent contractor Loan Processor working from a mortgage broker company’s licensed branch office.
 May I process loans for other mortgage brokers from this location?